jcbgamboa/jcbgamboa.github.io/_posts/2017-09-09-representation-learning-101.md

  * [Bhupen Chauhan](https://bhupenchn.github.io/): he started the
     wondering about the ideas of memory and representation.
- * Sidharth Sahu (I'll add a link for him here soon): a lot of the discussion here are my answers to questions he posed in the conversation.
+ * Sidharth Sahu (I'll add a link for him here soon): a lot of the discussion here are my thoughts about his wonderings during the conversation.